 3.0 Major Technical or Regulatory Issues

-By letter dated January 12, 2009, Cimarron's parent company, Tronox, informed the NRC that it was filed for bankruptcy under Chapter 11 in Federal Bankruptcy Court.
+By letter dated January 12, 2009, Cimarron's parent company, Tronox, informed the NRC that it filed for bankruptcy under Chapter 11 in Federal Bankruptcy Court.
 The NRC staff responded by letter dated February 11, 2008 to acknowledge the bankruptcy and inform the licensee of its obligations to comply with NRC regulations regardless of the bankruptcy.
-OGC attorneys are working with the US Attorneys office on this matter.

 One significant regulatory issue that was resolved was whether NRC will allow Cimarron to remediate the groundwater under SDMP criteria or if Cimarron's choice of remediation technique will require the use of criteria from the License Termination Rule.
 OGC reviewed the issue and by letter dated November 10, 2005 stated that Cimarron's preferred technologies of "pump and treat" or excavation could be performed under SDMP criteria.
 However, subsequent technical staff and OGC interpretation will allow for the use of other technologies under SDMP criteria provided that there is no change in the criteria for remediation.